-We support 34,000 children and young people living with diabetes in 44 under-resourced countries.
+We support over 46,000 children and young people living with diabetes in 45 under-resourced countries.

 One of those young people is Mireille.

-Mireille was diagnosed with type 1 when she was 10 years old.
+Mireille was diagnosed with type 1 diabetes in Rwanda when she was 10-years-old.
 This is how we support her to manage her diabetes.

 In the communities we support, access to affordable insulin and other essential supplies is often unreliable.